 In this case, the store may have breached its duty of care by not repairing that ceiling.
 At the very least, the store has a duty to provide a caution sign, or rope off a certain area.
 If this duty is breached, the hazard of the loose ceiling section is apparent.

-Expert testimonies may also help to show that the ceiling was sufficiently worn and that a portion of it fell off due to this issue.
-It can be shown that the fall directly led to the shopper being trapped under the weight of the portion.
+Expert testimony may also help to show that the ceiling was sufficiently worn and that a portion of it fell off due to this issue.
+It can be shown that the fall directly led to the shopper being trapped under the weight of the ceiling.

 Many claimants can show that an injury led to medical bills and lost wages.
 After all, if the individual wasn’t injured, he or she wouldn’t have these expenses.
 However, it’s harder to prove the link between injuries and other damages.
-A claimant may have trouble showing that a slip and fall accident led to limited activities in the distant future.
+A claimant may have trouble showing that a slip and fall accident may render a victim incapable of performing future activities.

-In the end, personal injury can be easy to claim, but hard to prove.
+✔ In the end, personal injury can be easy to claim, but hard to prove.
 When litigating for personal injury victims, we at Berke Law Firm, P.A., know what it takes.
-Put simply, it takes the best.
-We have a track record of winning for all types of personal injury victims, and will give you our absolute guarantee of only the highest of legal standards.
+Put simply, it takes a team of experienced and professional lawyers.
+We have a track record of winning cases for all types of personal injury victims.

-Your personal injury claim begins with your comfortable initial consultation and can end with you happily receiving the monetary compensation you need.
+✔ Your personal injury claim begins with an initial consultation and may end with you receiving fair, monetary compensation.

-A lot of law firms may claim that they have the best attorneys or the most storied reputations.
+✔ A lot of law firms may claim that they have the best attorneys or the most storied reputations.
 However, how many firms can actually back these claims?
 How do you know when you’re being deceived?
-How do you know when it’s all just exaggeration?
+How do you know it’s not all just exaggeration and puffery?
 Easy.
 You look at the track record.
 The track record never lies.

 These laws are complicated.
 They cover numerous situations, circumstances and settings.
 Without the assistance of sound legal counsel, many personal injury claimants will get denied.